Top Ten Beginner-Friendly Tips For Navigating The 1000 Islands

 Rough Waters Ahead

 You’ve heard tales of dangerous shoals, unexpected outcroppings, and elevation changes that’ll ruin your day (and, possibly, your boat).
-The 1000 Islands has ‘em all — and plenty of buzzing boat traffic to make the yarns that much more exciting.
+Boating in the 1000 Islands has ‘em all — and plenty of buzzing boat traffic to make the yarns that much more exciting.

 Sheltered areas lull you into a sense of calm.
 But once you venture into the open water, unpredictability takes over.
 Unless you have the skills and confidence to stay in control: